Alexdiaz711/NBA-2nd-Half-Predictions/README.md

 The baseline model was simply a random sample of 1 or 0 with an equal chance of either case for each prediction.
 If we can't beat flipping a coin, there's no point in going any further.
 As explained at the end of the data section, predicting a 1 for every sample will be correct about 53% of the time, so the models should be better than 53% if they are doing anything right.

-After tuning the hyperparameters for each model, the best performing on predicting the cross-validated train data for each model was compared to eachother using accuracy when predicting the unseen test data, and the area under the Receiver Operator Characteristic (ROC) curve.
+After tuning the hyper-parameters for each model, the best performing on predicting the cross-validated train data for each model was compared to each other using accuracy when predicting the unseen test data, and the area under the Receiver Operator Characteristic (ROC) curve.
 The results are shown in the figure below:
 <p align="left">
 <img src="images/ModelSelection.png">
 </p>
 As you can see, the baseline model had a test accuracy of about 51%.
-Unsuprisingly, all tuned models performed significantly better than the baseline and the Random Forest Classifier performed the best, with a test accuracy of 61.6% and an area under the ROC curve of 0.613.
+Unsurprisingly, all tuned models performed significantly better than the baseline and the Random Forest Classifier performed the best, with a test accuracy of 61.6% and an area under the ROC curve of 0.613.
+So, going forward, I will be using the Random Forest Classifier for all predictions.

+The script which performs the model tuning and model comparison can be found at '/src/ModelSelection.py' in this repository.

 ## Cost/Benefit Analysis